cse110-sp24-team24/cse110-sp24-team24/specs/pitch/pitch.md

 Geena Limfat

 ## Statement of Purpose
 To create a Dev Journal that allows for note-taking (include images, videos, and tags), write code, delete, save, searching.
+By maintaining a journal, developers can track their progress and identify areas for improvement.

 ## User Personas
 **User Persona: Avery**